PaballoSaku/PaballoSaku/README.md

 ## Who am I?

-I'm an Instructional Designer transitioning into tech, with a background in Data Science and expertise in Power BI, Python, SQL, data modelling, and machine learning algorithms.
-Passionate about organising data and uncovering patterns, I'm quite good at turning insights into actionable strategies that drive business outcomes.
+I'm an educational professional transitioning into tech, with a background in Data Science and expertise in Power BI, Python, SQL, data modelling, and machine learning algorithms.
+Passionate about organizing data and uncovering patterns, I'm good at turning insights into actionable strategies that drive business outcomes.

-- 👩🏽‍💻 My 9-5?
-Working as a Curriculum/Instructional Designer ([Instructional Designer Portfolio](https://drive.google.com/drive/folders/1d2w62MLiZnAw7PDBB-zItS1DLmx7XuTa?usp=drive_link))
-- 🌚 My 5-9 after my 9-5?
+- 👩🏽‍💻 What am I currently doing?
 Constantly growing my skills by working through Python, SQL, Data Visualization, Machine Learning, and more.
 - 🌱 I’m currently learning Tableau
 - 💬 Ask me about: Baking
 - 📫 How to reach me: lucia.saku54@gmail.com